 Front seatbelts are required by law.
 Failure to wear one can result in a fine.
 All cars must carry a fire extinguisher and warning triangle.
 Using a mobile phone while driving is illegal.

 Cars and coaches can become trapped by occasional heavy snow falls in winter and roads in mountain areas, including Petra and the surrounding area, can become blocked.

 Roads may also occasionally be blocked by political protests and demonstrations.
 If you encounter such an incident, cooperate fully with the police and authorities.

 Many organisations offer trips across Jordan to take advantage of the outdoor activities on offer.
 The quality of these tour operators varies greatly.
 You should ensure you are well prepared for any outdoor activities in Jordan with appropriate clothing and sufficient food and water for what can be extreme temperatures.

 There are around 80 wadis (valleys) in Jordan.
 During the rainy season (November to March) there’s a risk of flash floods in these valleys.
-Before travelling to a wadi check the weather forecast and don’t travel to places where heavy rain is expected and for at least one day afterwards.
+Before travelling to a wadi check the weather forecast and don’t travel to places where heavy rain is expected for at least one day afterwards.
 If you’re caught in a flash flood go to a high point and don’t attempt to cross the water.
 If you’re in a vehicle try to drive to a dry spot.
-Contact the civil defence if the situation continues.
+Contact the Civil Defence on 911 if the situation continues.